Installation

 }

 Restart Claude Desktop after saving the config.
-The Trustgrid tools will appear in the tool selector.
+On first connection, mcp-remote will open the OAuth login flow in your browser.

 Claude Code